-Thailand destroys over 19 tonnes of illegal CFC refrigerants
+Thailand destroys over 19 tonnes of illegal CFC refrigerants21st March 2023

 USA/THAILAND: More than 19 tonnes of ozone-depleting CFC refrigerants seized by Thailand’s customs authority have been collected and destroyed by US company Tradewater.